Star Family Report

 to close the window without saving your choices).

 - Use the Date Range drop-down list to choose the dates you want to generate the report for.
 Dates must be in the current school year.
-You can select an existing marking period, screening window, All Time, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+You can select an existing marking period, screening window, the School Year (which will include the entire school year up to the current date), or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 - Use the Language drop-down list to choose which language you want the report to be in: English or Spanish.